-No foul play suspected after man’s body found on Sacramento County dairy farm
+No foul play suspected after missing man’s body found on Sacramento County dairy farm

 “One of the employees was doing some cleaning out of a manure and waste area of the dairy farm when they discovered a human body,” said Sacramento County Sheriff’s Sgt.
 Tess Deterding.

 Investigators say the body had been on the farm for some time.

-They still do not know how the man died.
+The coroner will determine how Provost died.
+Officials still have not said how his body ended up in Sacramento County.

 “We don’t have a cause of death yet,” Sgt.
-Deterding said at the time.
+Deterding said.
 “There is no apparent trauma to the body.”

 The owners of the farm told investigators no employees had gone missing prior to the grim discovery.